SA-MP-Files/LuxAdmin/README.md

 + Register & Login Commands with Dialog (Even if "MustLogin" and "MustRegister" is disabled)
 + Countdown System - With Seconds and Freeze or Unfreeze players!
-+ Private Message (PM) (Simple disable in top of Script)

-And many other functions!...
++ Private Message (PM) (Simple disable in top of Script) And many other functions!...

 ### Some Screens and Basic explanation:

 Administration System per Level and Position

-Level 1: Basic Moderator
+- Level 1: Basic Moderator
-Level 2: Moderator
+- Level 2: Moderator
-Level 3: Master Moderator
+- Level 3: Master Moderator
-Level 4: Administrator
+- Level 4: Administrator
-Level 5: Master Administrator
+- Level 5: Master Administrator
-Rcon: Rcon Administrator
+- Rcon: Rcon Administrator

-Gps System (I Tested with Npc)
-Spec System
-See more in log category!...

 ### Commands
 #### Level 1: Basic Moderator